 As we can see through these stats, the Diablo series has always been subject to popularity and hype, amassing millions of sales in 2012 alone.
 You can’t have a series with this many sales without a justified reason, and through this, we can clearly tell that the Diablo series was a home run!

-Diablo Immortal has raked in the most profit out of any Diablo game, generating over $100 million within two months of release.
+Diablo Immortal revenue was highest of any Diablo game, reaching over $100 million within two months of release.

 (Source: Game World Observer)